 One of the best features of the Westone Wx wireless earphone is that it is detachable.
 This means you can replace it with any suitable MMCX style cable including a standard 3.5mm wire.
 The MMXC connector is light, snappy, and secure and works with almost all other earphones that used this type of connection making it a great accessory along with the headphones themselves.

 Westone is also offering the BT cable as a separate purchase to the earphones themselves.
 This essentially what makes the Wx earphone a Bluetooth earphone.
-The wire consists of two MMXC pins, a silver and black battery housing unit, as well as a silver and black control module.
-It’s a sleek design offering symmetry and modest looks but more importantly works well.
+The wire consists of two MMXC pins, a silver, and black battery housing unit, as well as a silver and black control module.
+It’s a sleek design offering symmetry and modest looks but more importantly, works well.
 The housing is made of high impact plastic with an aluminum matte plate over the top.

-On one side of the unit are functional controls which hosts an in-line remote with Vol +/- (also doubles as track skip), Power/Play/Pause/Call multi-function button, micro USB charging port, and a mic pinhole.
+On one side of the unit are functional controls which host an in-line remote with Vol +/- (also doubles as track skip), Power/Play/Pause/Call multi-function button, micro USB charging port, and a mic pinhole.
 The other piece merely contains a battery.
 Westone did some prototypes of the design and finally managed to cut the weight down to 12g and get a decent 8hr playback which I can confirm is more than accurate from my testing.

 The LED is located between the Power and Vol- buttons, shining through a slit opening.
-It’s bright and multi-colored (blue and red), but to see it you must be sure to press the Power button with your thumb resting across Vol+ button so you don’t cover Vol-.
+It’s bright and multi-colored (blue and red), but to see it you must be sure to press the Power button with your thumb resting across the Vol+ button so you don’t cover Vol-.
 The LED indicator is important because it shows power status, pair up status, low battery notice, and charging status.